figgiee/Omnidex/FinalProject_Proposal.md

 This project is mainly focused on streamlining the creative process for complex software like Unreal Engine..
 As a developer and artist, handling a large and ever-growing collection of Unreal Engine assets can become complicated and time-consuming.
 This tool is designed to automatically help find, organize, and keep track of metadata for assets, so users can spend less time on organizing and more time on creating new things.

-While there are websites like Orbital-Market that exist or software, this project could eventually expand into other 3D / Game Development related software, Blender has a CLI that lets you generate thumbnails orthographically which can be used in a GUI like Omnidex to help artists find what they’re looking for.
+While there are websites like Orbital-Market that exist or software, this project could eventually expand into other 3D / Game Development related software, Blender has a CLI that lets you generate thumbnails orthographically which can be used in a GUI like Omnidex to help artists find what they're looking for.
 The current native implementation for search/filtering on the FAB marketplace is poor, and is not reliable as a means of finding assets.

 ### **CONSTRAINT**